 In addition, the Office of Research Services offers a Nursing Mothers Program.

 Are there diversity resources available?

-A number of diversity associations exist at the NIH.
-Additional information on these associations is available in the NIH Postdoc Handbook, pages 39-41 (PDF, 1.42 MB) .
+A number of diversity communities exist at the NIH.
+Additional information on these communities is available

 When You Arrive

 How do I get my security clearance and NIH badge?

 Upon completion of your appointment paperwork you will receive notifications by email regarding your security clearance and NIH badge.
 Additional information is available in the NIH Postdoc Handbook, page 12-22 (PDF, 1.42 MB) and NIH Postdoc Handbook, page 10-16 (PDF, 1.42 MB) .